 Note: If you are a SUDO user then prefix every command with sudo, like #sudo ifconfig

 Step 1: Get And Edit GRUB2 Boot Menu

 First, we will restart the machine with CTRL+ALT+DEL and once you prompted for the grub boot menu select your kernel version using the up and down arrow and press ‘e’ to pass some option/argument into the kernel.

 Now after performing step 1 you will kernel code like structure. so move to last using arrow key (or CTRL+E)and find the line starting with linux16 and press END button and start deleting till ‘ro’ like shown in the image.

-once you edit the boot line and passed your argument(rd.break) press CTRL+X to get this reboot in single mode
+once you edit the boot line and passed your argument(

 Step 3: Remounting Root Partition (READ/WRITE)

-After second step your system will restart and will drop you to a shell in single mode.
-Here we will remount the file system and make it as root with following command
+After the second step, your system will restart and will drop you to a shell in single mode.
+Here we will remount the file system and make it as root with the following command

 # mount -o remount,rw /sysroot